 I grew up in Swansea and studied pharmacy at the University of Portsmouth 1989-1992.
 I completed my pre-registration placement at Boots the Chemists in Cosham and qualified as a pharmacist in 1993.
 I worked for Boots, as a Pharmacy Manager, for six years until 1999 and then transferred to LloydsPharmacy as a Teacher-Practitioner.

-In 2001 I became a full-time lecturer at the University of Portsmouth; in the same year I completed a Post-Graduate Certificate in Teaching and Learning in Higher Education, became a Fellow of AdvanaceHE (previously the Higher Education Academy) and in 2002 I completed an MSc.
+In 2001 I became a full-time lecturer at the University of Portsmouth; in the same year I completed a Post-Graduate Certificate in Teaching and Learning in Higher Education and became a Fellow of AdvanaceHE (previously the Higher Education Academy).
+I completed an MSc in 2002.

-I have also worked as a pharmacist support trainer for SEMMED (South East Medicines Management and Education) which is now part of Health Education England (HEE), supporting hospital pre-registration pharmacists during their pre-registration year.
+I have also worked as a pharmacist support trainer for South East Medicines Management and Education (SEMMED), which is now part of Health Education England (HEE), supporting hospital trainee pharmacists during their foundation year.

-I am Programme Lead (Pharmacy Education) and Course Leader for the MPharm programme, a prinicpal lecturer in the School of Pharmacy and Biomedical Sciences and I am external examiner for the HEE London and South East Pharmacy Medicines Optimisation programme.
+I am Programme Lead (Pharmacy and Pharmacology) and Course Leader for the MPharm programme, a prinicpal lecturer in the School of Pharmacy and Biomedical Sciences and I am external examiner for the HEE London and South East Pharmacy Medicines Optimisation programme.

 My research focuses on students' learning experiences and pharmacy practice.
 Research projects include: